chiffa/BioFlow/dev_log.rst

 -   Properly indent multi-line :param <parameter type> <parameter name>: descriptors

--   Integrate compops/second estimation to the sources.ini
+-   (OK) Integrate compops/second estimation to the sources.ini

 -   Perform profiling by creating a dedicated set of loggers that would log an "execution time" flag set

 -   Add the forwarding of the thread number to the progress report

--   Reformat progress report as a progress bar.
+-   (MEH) Reformat progress report as a progress bar.

 -   The explanation of the model and its transmission into the published data needs to be easy enough to explain why the hits are justified and why they aren't.